“This book was really worth the wait. The book was great! “

 “This book was delightful, wonderful, and overall exciting.
 I can’t wait to see what this author comes up with next.”

-Can Joelnar defeat the beast without losing the Globe of Souls?
-Can Joelnar save his brother, and himself?
+Can the demon-like beast be defeated without losing the Globe of Souls?
+Can the companions save themselves and their world?

 Read the book to find out!